What exactly is double boiling, and why do Chinese mothers and grandmothers insist on double boiling our soups and tonics?

 This gentle heating method introduces indirect heat into the food in the smaller pot, which is suitable for food that is sensitive to heat and standard heating methods.
 This concept is similar to what is referred to as bain marie in the West.
 The bigger pot of boiling water transmit a constant yet gentle heat to the smaller pot, slowly extracting and retaining flavours in the smaller pot.

-Why is bird's nests best double boiled?
+Why are bird's nests best double boiled?

 Bird's nests has a delicate protein structure that can be destroyed under high heat.
 Double boiling gently extracts the nutrient of the bird's nests, and does not destroy the structure.
 At the same time, the lid in the smaller pot retains the nutrients in the bird's nests as there is no liquid evaporation, and hence no loss of nutrients.
 Double boiling ensures that the bird's nests has the best flavour, by gently coaxing the flavours out while the bird's nests is cooking.
 This method of cooking can take up to hours to cook.